 As bodybuilders, we are always looking for that perfect diet plan that allows us to add lean muscle mass while keeping as trim as possible.
+With that in mind, I am always on the lookout for quick high protein snacks.
 I prefer a clean bulk rather than a dirty bulk.
 My diet is very clean.
 I rarely even indulge in cheat meals, and what I consider cheat meals, most would laugh at.
 I have a secret addiction to grapes.
 Some would call it an unhealthy addiction.
-While cutting, I cycle carbs at times, but keep to a much lowet carb intake than while bulking.
+While cutting, I cycle carbs at times, but keep to a much lower carb intake than while bulking.

 Finding high protein, low carbs snacks to consume is not nearly as hard as you would think.
 We have all read the labels on some protein bars and cringed at the amount of carbs and fats included.
 Even some protein powders suffer from the same issues.

 If you are in a rut and looking for some quick, high protein snacks, try some of these options.

 Quick High Protein Snacks #1: Egg Whites

 I love egg whites.
 To me, this is the perfect bodybuilding food.
 You are talking about pure protein with no fat in an easy-accessible and easy to cook food.
 I start my morning with two cups of egg whites most mornings.
 Whether bulking or cutting, egg whites are the perfect high-protein snack.
 If you are ever on the go and not sure what to pick up to eat, try a local convenience store and purchase a few hard-boiled eggs and just eat the whites of the eggs.
 Even the yolks, in moderation, are no longer a hated food.
 Recent studies have shown that the benefits of egg yolks outweigh the high-cholesterol problems that egg yolks present for some.